ClementBobin/obsidian/administra/Brainstorming.md

 Effective brainstorming sessions are built on the following principles:

+> [!tip] A successful brainstorming session starts with creating a positive and open-minded environment.

 1. **No Criticism**: All ideas are welcomed and accepted without judgment.
 Criticism or evaluation should be avoided to encourage free thinking.

 2. **Quantity Over Quality**: The goal is to generate as many ideas as possible, even if some seem impractical.
 More ideas often lead to unexpected breakthroughs.